joncampbell123/dosbox-x/INSTALL.md

 ### AUR Package
 DOSBox-X is packaged for archlinux, and available in the user contributed AUR Package Repository.
-But please note that this package is not built or updated by the DOSBox-X team.
+But please note that this package is not built or updated by the DOSBox-X Team.

 - SDL1 built: https://aur.archlinux.org/packages/dosbox-x/
 - SDL2 built: https://aur.archlinux.org/packages/dosbox-x-sdl2/